If you are looking for a specific bird, place, or whatever, do a Google Site Search of all

 I left the Stigmata in the closet for a half year or so, and bought a Panasonic G2 Micro Four-Thirds "mirrorless" camera with a sensor 2/3 the size of my Nikons' DX sensor and a 100-300mm (200-600mm equivalent) lens that I hoped would replace my Nikons.
 (For a long time, you could track my continuing progress with that camera in my G2 Journal, which is now called my G5 Journal, because I upgraded to the new, improved model in 2013,) which I still use, but almost never for birds.

-My Nikons' exposure meters are always wrong.
+My Nikons' exposure meters are almost always wrong.
 That WYSIWYG (what you see is what you get) paradigm is worth a lot.
 The big camera review sites I pay most attention to, found my G2 not entirely wonderful.
 But I used it anyway, and was mostly happy with my results.
-In 2008 and again in 2012 I used it for for close, intimate family candids, and it was superb.
+In the summer of 2012 I used it for my family reunion and for close, intimate family candids, and it was superb.
 I have also used it (or the G5 that has long since replaced it) extensively for photographing art and artists at openings and art gatherings.

 If I were starting new, knew what I've learned and didn't have all those old Nikon lenses, I'd probably get a big Canon dSLR.
 Their lenses are less expensive and more varied, and they are updated more often.
 And Canon appears not to be nearly as nuts as Nikon.